 - Feel that generosity in moderation is good but a having a reputation for it can be destructive because it uses up resources.

-- Use the fear of punishment as motivating factor.
+- Use the fear of punishment as a motivating factor.
 Harshness in management is acceptable.

 - Limit the use of fear so as not incite others to hatred.
 Hatred is avoided but bullying is common.